 1. The user can use the same password

-2. Your organization controls is who can login to Barium Live.
+2. Your organization controls who can login to Barium Live.

 Implementing SAML 2.0 with Barium Live:

-1. The information Barium Live needs to get SAML 2.0 to work can be retrieved from this URL: https://login.bariumlive.com/identity/fedarationmetadata2.
+1. The information you need from Barium to get SAML 2.0 to work on IdP side can be retrieved from this URL: https://login.bariumlive.com/identity/fedarationmetadata2.

-3. After Barium have retrieved the URL from the customer, Barium can start configure of SAML 2.0.
+3. After Barium has retrieved the URL from the customer, Barium can start configuring SAML 2.0 setup.

 4. Before Barium can activate SAML 2.0 a unique identifier for each user must be set for all existing users.
-This identifier can for example be an e-mail adress, a sAMAccountName or some other unique key.
+This identifier can for example be an email address, a sAMAccountName or some other unique key.